Bard president Leon Botstein says Trump's campaign against colleges follows 'a classic antisemitic routine' - Jewish Telegraphic Agency

 I’m an outlier in terms of length of tenure, but I’m not doing the same job as an Ivy League president — and those places wouldn’t hire anybody like me.

-Since Israel’s war in Gaza, presidents at five Ivy League universities have stepped down, some of them after being called into Congress to account for their handling of campus protests and alleged antisemitism.
+Since the start of the Israel-Hamas war in Gaza, presidents at five Ivy League universities have stepped down, some of them after being called into Congress to account for their handling of campus protests and alleged antisemitism.
 What mistake do you think these presidents made?

 They didn’t speak with a voice of authority.
 People in a university should have the authority of knowledge, principle and the power of language.
 They should have answered their congressional interrogators and met fire with fire.
 The best defense is a good offense.